solana-foundation/solana-improvement-documents/proposals/0204-slashable-event-verification.md

 - The resulting shreds specify different shred versions.

-After deserialization the slashing program will attempt to verify the proof, by checking that `shred1` and `shred2` constitute a valid duplicate proof for `slot` and are correctly signed by `node_pubkey`.
-This is similar to logic used in Solana's gossip protocol to verify duplicate proofs for use in fork choice.
+After deserialization the slashing program will attempt to verify the proof, by checking that `shred1` and `shred2` constitute a valid duplicate block proof for `slot` and are correctly signed by `node_pubkey`.
+This is similar to logic used in Solana's gossip protocol to verify duplicate block proofs for use in fork choice.

 #### Proof verification

-`shred1` and `shred2` constitute a valid duplicate proof if any of the following conditions are met:
+`shred1` and `shred2` constitute a valid duplicate block proof if any of the following conditions are met:

 - Both shreds specify the same index and shred type, however their payloads differ